fruit-bat/pico-zxspectrum/README.md

 ## Build
-The version of [TinyUSB](https://github.com/hathach/tinyusb) in the [Pico SDK](https://github.com/raspberrypi/pico-sdk) will need to be replaced with a version containing a HID report parser and USB HUB support.
+The version of [TinyUSB](https://github.com/hathach/tinyusb) in the [Pico SDK](https://github.com/raspberrypi/pico-sdk) will need to be replaced with a version containing a HID report parser and USB hub support.

-The latest version of [TinyUSB](https://github.com/hathach/tinyusb) contains some useful patches, in particular it allows the keyboard to be reconnected.

 ```sh
 cd $PICO_SDK_PATH/lib/